chrisjcoates/number_pdf_scrape/README.md

-Scrapes 2 pdfs and returns order numbers.
+Created to part automatic a proccess I was doing manually at work.

-Then checks if pdf 1 order numbes are present in pdf 2, then out puts those number that are not present into a list.
+The application scapes two pdf documents looks for a retreives order numbers, it then checks to seen if there are any order numbers in pdf 1 that are missing in pdf 2 and out puts the missing order numbers in cvs format.